 They like a stable lighting environment.
 This means that they don’t like glossy or reflective surfaces, or anything else that would cause lighting to change significantly based on the camera angle (like flashes).
 Translucent surfaces are also a problem.
-Also, objects that are too uniform or too complex can give you trouble.
-This may seem like a lot of limitations, but there are solutions to each of them.
-Gloss, reflectivity and translucency can be added back after the object is digitized, and we’ve come up with ways of dealing with difficult objects See our blog for more details.
+However, gloss, reflectivity and translucency can be added back after the object is digitized, and we’ve come up with ways of dealing with difficult objects See our blog for more details.

 What kind of equipment do you need to use these tools?

 For start, just a camera.
 Even a simple camera phone can produce pretty decent results, depending on what you’re trying to get out of it.
 If you’re trying to create a textured model to be used in a 3D game world though, there are a couple of other considerations that you need to take into account.
 You want neutral lighting on your target object, and you want good photo coverage around the object.
 A hundred bucks at a hardware store got us enough wood and metal pipe fittings to build a rotating camera mount that can pivot around a central table.
 We use this to get a consistent set of photos.
 Another hundred bucks at a photography supply store got us a set of fluorescent day lights and shoot-through umbrellas to create a nice neutral lighting environment.

 Why is neutral lighting so important?

 This topic can get complicated, but the short answer is that you want to make sure that you aren’t lighting the object twice.
 If you capture an object with a strong light to the left of it, then it will always appear as if it’s lit from the left, even if you place it in your game world and try to light it from the right.
 A neutral lighting environment during your photo shoot gives you the greatest amount of flexibility later on.